timescale/docs/use-timescale/services/connection-pooling.md

 1. When the pooler has been added, your pooler connection details are displayed in the `Connection pooler` tab.
 Use this information to connect to your pooler.
-1. By default, your pooler is started as a session pool.
-You can change this to a transaction pool by selecting it from the drop-down menu.
+1. By default, you are shown the connection string for the session pool.
+You can change this to see the details for a transaction pool instead, by selecting it from the drop-down menu.
 For more information about the different pool types, see the [pool types][about-connection-pooling-types] section.

     <img class="main-content__illustration"
     src="https://assets.timescale.com/docs/images/connection_pooler.webp"